Waja people: History

 Waja are believed to have come from the Shani area, under their leader Bala Amnasha.
 However, the conflicts with the Kanuri necessitated the movement of Waja into Gombe area.
 After that, they dispersed to the various locations they presently occupied, such as Dala-Waja, Tallese, Dong, Reme, Gelengu, Bangu and other hamlets.

 An alternative theory promoted by C. D. Bala is that the Waja migrated from Yemen, crossing the Red Sea, passing through Egypt and Sudan to Ngazargamu and later to Kukawa in Borno, where they had a long stay.
 They later moved on from Kukawa and settled at Shani.
 At Shani, there was a power tussle between the Derwo and the Wiyya on the position of the leader.
 The Derwo then moved out of Shani and settled at Degri, and the Wiyya moved to Dala hill.
 This division created the plain and the hill Haja.

 Types of Waja

 Waja people are of two types: the hill Waja and the plane Waja, because of their settlements.
-The hill Waja moved to the hill because of the Fulani Jihadists.
+The hill Waja moved to the hills because of the Fulani Jihadists.